Sorry, but pitches still don’t exist

 by Bea Aarnoutse

 Over the intervening period, we’ve become a widely praised and award-winning agency for communication strategies for change programmes, for concepts, for integrated execution, for events, for campaigns, for films, magazines and for social platforms.
-The count now stands at over 100 nominations and awards over the last 10 years.
-Why 10 years and not 16?
+The count now stands at over 100 nominations and awards over the last 15 years.
+Why 15 years and not 20?
 Because we didn’t compete for the first five years – another of our principles, but one we dropped when it became clear how much winning awards means to our clients.
-Today, awards are part of our strategy for raising internal and employer branding to a higher level among our clients.
+Today, awards are part of our strategy for raising employee alignment and employer branding to a higher level among our clients.

 Pitches, however, still don’t exist as far as we are concerned.